pivotal/docs-tap/install.hbs.md

 Tanzu CLI packages are available on repositories.
 Adding the Tanzu Application Platform package repository makes Tanzu Application Platform and its packages available for installation.

->**Note:** [Relocate images to a registry](#relocate-images) is strongly recommended but not required for installation.
+>**Note** [Relocate images to a registry](#relocate-images) is strongly recommended but not required for installation.
 For simplicity, this section assumes you have relocated images to a registry.
 Refer to that section to fill in the stubbed out variables.

 To add the Tanzu Application Platform package repository to your cluster: